-Social Finance is partnering with the Healey Administration on the first-in-the-nation Massachusetts Climate Careers Fund: an outcomes-based workforce fund designed to fill climate workforce gaps, increase access to economic mobility for workers, and support a diverse clean energy workforce.
+Social Finance is partnering with the Healey Administration on the first-in-the-nation Massachusetts Climate Careers Fund: an outcomes-based workforce fund designed to fill climate workforce gaps, increase access to economic mobility for workers, and support a diverse workforce.

-The Fund will support residents of Massachusetts who are unemployed, underemployed, or otherwise qualify as low-income, with an added focus on individuals from underrepresented communities in the clean energy workforce and environmental justice communities.
+The Fund will support residents of Massachusetts who are unemployed, underemployed, or otherwise qualify as low-income, with an added focus on individuals from underrepresented communities in the climate workforce and environmental justice communities.
 Additionally, the Climate Careers Fund will support career advancement by providing upskilling training opportunities for entry-level workers and current fossil fuel workers to gain new green career skills to advance to in-demand roles with higher wages.

 The Fund may partner with a wide range of high-quality education and training providers across the Commonwealth to train workers, including: community colleges, vocational and technical schools, private institutions, unions, and community-based organizations.